GaalexxC/ASAS/README.md

 - Debian Developers

-For not fully embracing apt
+For not fully embracing apt and removing update-notifier

 ## Copyrights